-Line managers provide a crucial link between an employee and health and safety practice in the workplace.
+Line managers provide a crucial link between an employee and health and safety practices in the workplace.
+In fact, line managers are often the first person employees speak to if there is an issue at work, and they play a vital role in the organisation’s running.

-In fact, line managers are often the first person employees speak to if there is an issue at work and they play a vital role in the running of the organisation.
-Businesses can have good line managers and bad line managers but both have an effect to how well an organisation tackles the safety of their employees.
+Businesses can have good line managers and bad line managers, but both have an effect on how well an organisation tackles the safety of their employees.

-How do they fit into a company’s health and safety policies and procedures though?
+How do they fit into a company’s health and safety policies and procedures, though?

 Promoting Health and Safety Practice